AskitEndo/crampPanchayat/PRIVACY.md

 **CrampPanchayat - Privacy-First Period Tracking**

-_Last Updated: January 15, 2024_
+_Last Updated: July 6, 2025_

 ## 🌟 Our Privacy Commitment

 CrampPanchayat is built with privacy as the foundation.
-We believe menstrual health data is deeply personal, and we've designed our app to protect your privacy while providing useful tracking features.
+We believe menstrual health data is deeply personal, and we've designed our app to protect your privacy while providing useful tracking features. **This app is production-ready with comprehensive privacy protections and real-time security features.**

 ## 🎭 Anonymous by Design